-- (a) Applicability of this Article.
-This article applies to all residential Rental Units, except for those units that are exempted. - (b) Exemptions from this article.
-The following residential Rental Units are exempt from all provisions of this article: - (1) A unit in a hotel, motel, inn, tourist home, or rooming and boarding house which is rented primarily to transient guests for a period of 28 consecutive calendar days or less, counting portions of calendar days as full days and other transient occupancies as defined in California Civil Code section 1954.12.
-This exemption does not apply, however, to the following: - (A) A Tenant who has lived at the property for more than thirty (30) consecutive days; - (B) A Tenant who has entered into a Rental Housing Agreement to lease a rental unit for thirty (30) days or more; or - (C) Where a Landlord has violated California Civil Code section 1940.1 with regard to the Tenant. - (2) Rental Units in any hospital, convent, monastery, extended medical care facility, non-profit home for the aged, or dormitory as defined in California Building Code section 202 that is solely owned and operated by an accredited institution of higher education. - (3) Dormitories owned and operated by an institution of higher education or a kindergarten and grades 1 to 12, inclusive. - (4) Housing accommodations in which the Tenant shares a bathroom or kitchen facilities with the owner who maintains their principal residence at the residential real property. - (5) Single-family owner-occupied residences, including a residence in which the owner-occupant rents or leases no more than two units or bedrooms, including, but not limited to, an accessory dwelling unit or junior accessory dwelling unit.
+(a) Applicability of this Article.
+This Article applies to all residential Rental Units, except for those units that are exempted.

+- (b) Exemptions from this Article.
+The following residential Rental Units are exempt from all provisions of this Article: - (1) A unit in a hotel, motel, inn, tourist home, or rooming and boarding house which is rented primarily to transient guests for a period of twenty-eight (28) consecutive calendar days or less, counting portions of calendar days as full days and other transient occupancies as defined in California Civil Code section 1940(b).

+This exemption does not apply, however, to the following:

+- (A) A Tenant who has lived at the property for more than thirty (30) consecutive calendar days; - (B) A Tenant who has entered into a Rental Housing Agreement to lease a Rental Unit for thirty (30) days or more; or - (C) Where a Landlord has violated California Civil Code section 1940.1 with regard to the Tenant. - (2) Rental Units in a hospital, convent, monastery, extended medical care facility, non-profit home for the aged, or dormitory as defined in California Building Code section 202 that is solely owned and operated by an accredited institution of higher education. - (3) Dormitories owned and operated by an institution of higher education or a kindergarten and grades 1 to 12, inclusive. - (4) Housing accommodations in which the Tenant shares a bathroom or kitchen facilities with the owner who maintains their Primary Residence at the residential rental property. - (5) Single-family owner-occupied residences which the owner maintains as their Primary Residence, including a residence in which the owner-occupant rents or leases no more than two units or bedrooms, including, but not limited to, an accessory dwelling unit or junior accessory dwelling unit.